Entrepreneurship and membership

 Work done as an entrepreneur or as own work does not count towards fulfilment of an employee’s employment condition.
 Your entitlement to an earnings-related allowance from the Unemployment Fund for Education and Science cannot be based on income from business activities, self-employment or your own work.
 If you become self-employed (including working for a family business), you should consider whether the Unemployment Fund for Education and Science continues to be the appropriate unemployment fund for you.

-• If you switch to an unemployment fund that insures self-employed persons at the start of your business activities or self-employment, you can also transfer the unemployment allowance entitlement you have accumulated.
-If the transfer takes place within three months of starting your business activities, you have the possibility of uninterrupted unemployment security from the Entrepreneur Fund.
+- If you switch to an unemployment fund that insures self-employed persons at the start of your business activities or self-employment, you can also transfer the unemployment allowance entitlement you have accumulated.
+If the transfer takes place within one month of starting your business activities, you have the possibility of uninterrupted unemployment security from the Entrepreneur Fund.
 You must join the new fund within one month from the time you resign from the previous fund.

 Entrepreneurs’ family members